 In addition to the late penalty, interest is charged for each month, or fraction thereof, that the return is not filed or the tax not paid.
 Since 1998 the annual percentage rate (APR) for interest has been tied to a federal underpayment rate, and is therefore subject to change each calendar year.
-The following list provides the rates for the current year and some previous years.
-Interest rates for years not shown here can be found on our website.
+Interest rates can be found on our website.